elorest/petergate/README.md

 PeterGate is written and maintaned by Isaac Sloan and friends.

+Currently funded and maintained by [RingSeven](http://ringseven.com)
 ![RingSeven](https://avatars1.githubusercontent.com/u/8309133?v=3&s=200)

-PeterGate is maintained and funded by [RingSeven](http://ringseven.com)

-Written By Isaac Sloan

 ## Contributing